 Also previewed yesterday, and expected to hit the U.S. market on June 24, was the new HP 2311xi IPS LED Backlit Monitor, which features a 23-inch diagonal full HD display in an ultra-slim chassis designed to fit into any environment without taking up too much space.
 Its IPS panel technology provides an exceptionally sharp, clear picture with rich, vibrant colors and wide viewing angles.
 Perhaps its most unique and exciting feature is its 178-degree viewing angle, which makes photo or video sharing, as well as gaming, much more convenient for large groups of people.
 With this monitor, even sitting far to the side of the screen allows for a comfortable and clear viewing experience, making any seat in the house as good as any other.

 HP continues to be on the vanguard of exciting new professional and consumer products that make life easier in both business and pleasure settings.
 As Jun Kim, vice president and general manager of HP’s Display Business Unit, says, “The needs of customers continue to evolve, and HP is well-positioned to meet these new demands by expanding its award-winning display portfolio.
 HP’s new IPS monitors bring professional-grade technology directly to consumers, while our internet monitor serves as a new tool for businesses to engage with their patrons.”

-Posted in: Gear, Lifestyle, New Stuff, Stuff to Buy
+Posted in: Gear, Lifestyle, Stuff to Buy

 Tags: computers, Edelman Offices, Ethernet, Ezra Stead, Hewlett-Packard, HP, HP 2311xi IPS LED Backlit Monitor, HP Media Card Reader, HP Passport 1912nm, internet monitor, IPS monitors, IPS panel technology, Jun Kim, Manhattan, technology news